ONEARMY/community-platform/BOUNTIES.md

 - Documentation
 - Issue management

 There is a separate hourly pay scale for these roles, aimed at developers who help a bit more consistently at around 2-3h per week.
-If you're interested in these roles then feel free to reach out on slack or during the monthly dev call.
+If you're interested in these roles then feel free to reach out on Discord.